DimitryQm/otrace/README.md

 ## Getting started

 Add the header to your project.
 Build your program with C++17 or later and define `OTRACE=1` to enable instrumentation.
 When `OTRACE` is left at the default `0`, every macro compiles out to a no-op, so there’s no overhead in production by default.
-Add -pthread on Linux/macOS if you use threads.
+Add `-pthread` on Linux when using threads (it’s accepted and harmless on macOS/Clang).
 ```cpp
 // main.cpp
 #define OTRACE 1